A partnership exhibition presented by the International Museum of Dinnerware Design and the Ann Arbor District Library

 presented by the International Museum of Dinnerware Design

 An exhibition to showcase the best in contemporary butter accessories for the table created by artists in all media, for the casual to fancy diner.
+The Butter exhibition is comprised of three complementary components – historic, invitational and juried.

 Exhibition dates: April 6 – August 25, 2019